marc-acm/voluntinder-ir/README.md

 Link: https://trello.com/b/MnJGa9TB

-As for our user stories, we have three (3) types of users namely :  User (Volunteer), Institutions (NGOs) and Admin
+For the user stories, we have three (3) types of users namely:  User (Volunteer), Institution(NGOs) and Admin

 - Volunteer